JSilvestrini/Elden-Ring-NN/README.md

 ## Documentation

-Most of the files included in this repo have documentation with information about the function, the arguments taken, the return type and maybe error and exception information.
+Most of the files included in this repo have documentation with information about the function, the arguments taken, and the return type.
+Below is the specific use case of the file and the reason that it was written.

 #### er_agent.py